DanielAvinoam/TheSubZeroProject/README.md

     }
 }
 ```
 The PID of that process is saved, and its first thread is then caught by `OnThreadNotify`.
-Once again, a kernel APC is queued for that thread and prior to the injection of the library-loading shellcode into it, it sets the process' token to the system's one and unregister the thread and process notification callbacks:
+Once again, a kernel APC is queued for that thread and prior to the injection of the library-loading shellcode into it, it sets the process' token to the system's one and unregisters the thread and process notification callbacks:
 ```cpp
     // Search for chrome's first Thread
     else if (pid == g_Globals.ChromePID)